hail-is/hail/infra/azure/README.md

 Create the initial (developer) user.
 The OBJECT_ID is the Azure Active Directory user's object ID.

-You can find the current object id locally if you're logged in ,musing:
+You can find the current object id locally if you're logged in using:

 ```
 az ad signed-in-user show | jq '.objectId'